free5ty1e/primestationone.old/README.md

     Clone the github repo for the primeStationOne to your Pi's home folder: cd ~
         git clone https://github.com/free5ty1e/primestationone.git

-    Once this finishes copying files to your Pi, SSH into the Pi: ssh pi@192.168.1.134

     In the Pi, type the following to initiate the installation of all the goodness: bin/primeStationOneSetup